 Performance Metrics are a key determinant for gauging the effectiveness of affiliate programs.
-So, if you want to know the average revenue that you are generating for every click that you are driving to an offer, you have to take the help of Performance Metrics.
+So, suppose you want to know the average revenue you are generating for every click you are driving to an offer.
+In that case, you have to take the help of Performance Metrics.
 EPC or Earnings per Click is one such Performance Metrics that helps you in a big way.

 Definition of EPC (Earnings per Click)

-It is described as a performance metrics which gives the average earnings generated as a result of every click you get on your website, product page or affiliate offer.
+It is described as a performance metric that gives the average earnings generated as a result of every click you get on your website, product page, or affiliate offer.
 So, EPC gives the average revenue for each click that you are driving to an offer.

 It is the amount that you can expect to earn for every 100 clicks to an affiliate link.
-It is usually displayed by affiliate marketing networks and help publishers compare the earning potential of different merchants.
+Affiliate marketing networks usually display it and help publishers compare the earning potential of different merchants.

 The formula for calculating EPC is as follows:

 Earnings / Number of Clicks

 For example, if you received a commission of $250 by sending 100 clicks to an offer, then EPC would be $2.50.

 250/100 = $2.5 EPC